-Credit by Examination forms may be obtained from a counselor or at the Barstow web site at www.barstow.edu under Admissions and Records, online forms.
+Credit by Examination forms must be obtained from a counselor.
 All fees must be paid to Admissions and Records prior to the examination being given.

 TRANSFER OF CREDIT FROM OTHER COLLEGES

 Courses listed on official transcripts from regionally accredited colleges may be accepted for transfer to a degree or certificate program.